-Because "movement" people have failed to make serious examination of the amerikkkan philosophical environment, they have simply carried these same attitudes into their own activities, simply adding their own special contempt for ideas and their love development of the united states and of the new social tasks which have been uniquely posed as a result of its unprecedented material development.
+Instead of just reacting to rebellions and to each other as these organizations are doing, the revolutionary cadre organization must make its own serious analysis of the unique historical development of the United States and of the new social tasks which have been uniquely posed as a result of its unprecedented material development.
 It should then be able to recognize that the major contradiction in this country is not an economic one, but rather the contradiction between this country's extremely advanced technological development and its extreme political and social underdevelopment.

-This contradiction is manifested in the pre-occupation of its people with their own private pursuits and their material comforts and in their lack of political consciousness and social responsibility, as well as of genuine self-governing institutions which could encourage the development of political consciousness and social responsibility.
-It can then be seen that the chief purpose of the [revolution] is to accelerate the rapid growth of political consciousness and social responsibility in the...people so that they can put politics in command of economics, instead of being ruled by economics as they are today.
+This contradiction is manifested in the preoccupation of its people with their own private pursuits and their material comforts and in their lack of political consciousness and social responsibility, as well as of genuine self-governing institutions which could encourage the development of political consciousness and social responsibility.
+It can then be seen that the chief purpose of the revolution is to accelerate the rapid growth of political consciousness and social responsibility in the people so that they can put politics in command of economics, instead of being ruled by economics as they are today.